Did Elder Scrolls need a card game? Probably not. There are a few nice ideas here but it is extremely pay-to-win.

 - Good voice acting

-- Interesting ideas
+- Interesting ideas for the genre

 - Balancing issues, lack of cards